Here’s to you, Dustin Hoffman…

-A young man is seduced by a the wife of a business associate of his father.
-After starting an affair with her he falls in love with her daughter in this 1960s age gap movie.
+A young man has an affair with the older wife of a business associate of his father.
+Then he falls in love with her daughter.

 In The Graduate (1967), Dustin Hoffman plays a young man of 21, Benjamin Braddock who is seduced by the older Mrs Robinson (Anne Bancroft), his father’s work partner’s wife.
 He has an affair with her.
 Things get complicated when he is encouraged by her husband and his parents to start a relationship with her daughter Elaine (Katharine Ross).
 After what turns into a successful date with Elaine, Benjamin confesses to her he had a relationship with her mother…